How To Get A Matte Finish On Epoxy Resin

 Applying a matte varnish or sealer is way to get a non-reflective finish on cured resin projects.

 Begin by choosing a matte varnish or sealer that is specifically designed for use with resin.
 It’s important to select a product that is compatible with the type of resin you’ve used in your project.
+Different resins might need different formulations of sealers, so checking the product specifications is a must for this.
+A non-toxic formula that I like to use is Mod Podge.

 If you are using mod podge it’s not going to hold up to daily use and will eventually rub off depending what you are using it for, so do choose a varnish that meets your needs of the thing you are making.

 Allow the matte varnish or sealer to dry completely according to the product’s recommended drying time.
 This makes it so that the protective layer is fully set and adhered to the resin surface.
+Once the matte varnish or sealer has dried, check the surface to see the desired matte finish has been achieved.
+You might want to put on a second coat.

 Using Mod Podge Matte

-With its adhesive and sealing properties, Mod Podge is great for creating a matte surface on a wide range of crafts and DIY projects like resin jewelry or for adding matte sections to artwork.
+My experience with using Mod Podge gives good results.
+Its formula dries clear and provides a matte appearance, giving projects a subdued and non reflective finish.
+Mod Podge is great for creating a matte surface on a wide range of crafts and DIY projects like resin jewelry or for adding matte sections to artwork.
+It’s important not to overwork the coating as this can make the Mod Podge go cloudy.

 3. Spray On Matte Finishes